 The first government contract mail service between New York to San Francisco was inaugurated in 1848.
 This mail service utilized the route via the Isthmus of Panama with steamers operating on the Atlantic and Pacific Oceans.
-Although multiple routes for mail carriage became available in the period after 1850, the "Via Panama" service remained the default until December 17, 1859, when the Southern, or "Butterfield," overland route became the default for letter mail from San Francisco to New York (The notice was received in California on January 20 and implemented on January 23, 1860).
+Although multiple routes for mail carriage became available in the period after 1850, the "Via Panama" service remained the default until December 15, 1859, when the Southern, or "Butterfield," overland route became the default for letter mail from San Francisco to New York.
 Prior to that date a sender was required to endorse the cover to be sent overland for it to be sent on the overland route.
 An example, with the stage coach illustration and slogan serving as an endorsement, is shown in Figure 2.

 Figure 2.
-An "endorsed" cover authorizing overland rather than the "Via Panama" default in August 1859.
+An "endorsed" cover authorizing carriage overland rather than by the "Via Panama" default in August 1859.

-After the December 17, 1859 date, a sender was required to endorse a cover to New York with "Via Panama" if that is the way he wished the letter sent.
+After the December 15, 1860 date, a sender was required to endorse a cover to New York with "Via Panama" if that is the way he wished the letter sent.
 If not endorsed, it was sent by the overland route.